 Patients are given a conservative course of treatment to ease pain and inflammation of their backs: Brief rest until pain has decreased, moist heat to the affected area, muscle relaxant medications to treat pain-related muscle spasms, non-steroidal anti-inflammatory drugs or steroid medications to relieve inflammation and pain, opioid analgesia for immediate relief, physical therapy and exercise to ease pain, improve mobility and flexion, and strengthen abdominal and back muscles to support the spine, and weight loss to decrease pain resulting from increased load-bearing.

 It takes approximately three to six months and can take as long as 18 months after bone graft and implants are surgically placed in the spinal segment to fuse.
 Physicians may recommend that the patient wear a brace or corset to support the back and encourage good posture.
 Physical therapy and exercise programs help the patient regain movement.
 Many patients experience relief of symptoms as pressure is taken off the irritated nerve roots.
 Some patients experience adverse effects, such as vascular or dural tears, chronic pain or stiffness, or failed back syndrome.
 Some of these ailments may require that the patient need additional surgery.

-Usually, artificial disc replacement patients are discharged from the hospital about 4 days after surgery if there are not any complications.
+Usually, artificial disc replacement patients are discharged from the hospital about four days after surgery if there are not any complications.
 Some physical limitations the patient has are no rotation of the lumbar region for three weeks after surgery, no curving of the lumbar region or intense stomach exercise for six weeks, no participation in sports for three months, no activities that stretch the sciatic nerve, and the need to ensure correct posture to avoid putting pressure on the prosthesis.